Table of Contents

 - Similarly, in patients on ventilators with COPD, yoga practice decreased the number of days needed to transfer from bed to chair.

-- Also, it enhances aerobic capacity.
+- Also, it enhances the aerobic capacity.

 Renal System Improvements